Abdominal and Digestive Conditions / Diagnoses

 Infants

 • Breastfeed more often and for a shorter amount of time.
-For example, breastfeed every half hour for 10 minutes on 1 breast.
-After 2 or 3 hours, if this is tolerated well, return to your normal breastfeeding schedule.
+For example, breastfeed every half hour for 10 minutes on one breast.
+After two or three hours, if this is tolerated well, return to your normal breastfeeding schedule.

-• If you are bottle feeding, start with Pedialyte" or Infalyte".
-Give 1 ounce every half hour for 2 or 3 hours.
-If the baby takes this well, return to normal feedings with regular strength formula, giving only 1-2 ounces at a time.
+• If you are bottle feeding, start with Pedialyte.
+Give one ounce every half hour for two or three hours.
+If the baby takes this well, return to normal feedings with regular strength formula, giving only one to two ounces at a time.
+If the infant does not have vomiting after eight hours, you can try to resume his / her normal formula feeding routine.

-• If vomiting continues, offer 2 or 3 ounces of Pedialyte" or Infalyte" after each time the baby vomits.
+• If vomiting continues, offer two or three ounces of Pedialyte or each time the baby vomits.
 Continue feedings with regular formula or breast milk.

 Older Children

-• Give liquids in small amounts and frequently.
-For example, give 1 or 2 ounces every half hour.
+• Give liquids often and in small amounts.
+For example, give one or two ounces every half hour.
 If your child takes this well, increase the amount a little every half hour.
 If your child vomits, decrease the amount of liquid for the next feeding and then try to slowly increase the amount again with every feeding after that.

 • Slowly advance the diet to a regular diet.
-Greasy foods and foods high in sugar should be added slowly because they may increase vomiting.
+Greasy or sugary foods should be added slowly because they may increase stomach upset and vomiting.

 • Rice